-- Sense of Place, Sense of the Issue place shapes how we view and use fires; - The Science of Fire the fire triangle; - Ridge to Reef how fire on the hills directly impacts the ocean; and - Fire Prevention why prevention is less costly than fire suppression.
+- Sense of Place, Sense of the Issue place shapes how we view and use fire; - The Science of Fire the fire triangle; - Ridge to Reef how fire on the hills directly impacts the ocean; and - Fire Prevention why prevention is less costly than fire suppression.

 Our intention is that these units and lessons can be used by educators in the Pacific Islands to deepen students' relationship with place, to engage with complex science concepts, and to co-create a resilient future.
-While the lens of the curriculum is hot and fiery, the outcome is that we are FUTURE- MAKERS, able to eco-systemically mitigate climate change and to adapt quickly and wisely for a regenerative culture.

-Si Yu'os Ma'åse, The Wildfire Awareness Curriculum Team
+Kammagar, The Wildfire Awareness Curriculum Team